 FEDERAL LEGISLATION IN ASSISTED REPRODUCTION

 Right to Know, Donor Deceived, and countless volunteers worked over the summer of 2022 to develop a set of FEDERAL bills to protect donor conceived individuals, gamete providers, and families.
 We collaborated with victims, DCPs, recipient parents, gamete providers, attorneys, policy experts, other industry participants, and medical professionals to create this comprehensive legislation.
 This bill could’ve changed everything.
 One person’s actions undermined the confidence of one of the main sponsors and this killed the bills just before being introduced.
-We must learn to work together if we want to see real change.
+We must learn to work together if we want to fight fraud and see real change.

 The legislation would’ve RETROACTIVELY ended anonymity; provided access to information through a Donor Registry for gamete providers, recipient/legal parents, and donor conceived individuals with requirements for reporting; and enacted guardrails to ensure ethical behavior and standards in assisted reproduction.